PatriziaGessa/Score-Keeper-App/README.md

 # Project Overview
-A Score Keeper app, which gives a user the ability to keep track of the score of two different teams playing a game of your choice.
+A Score Keeper app, which gives a user the ability to keep track of the score of two different teams playing a game of American Football.

 # Design & functionality include: